oldlbewald/C211-Final-Project-Anything/README.md

 # Interface Functionality

-When a user starts the application, they can choose from three options in the GUI, number 0 being to exit the program, two being to log in, and lastly three being to create a new account.
+When a user starts the application, they can choose from three options in the GUI, number 0 being to exit the program, two being to log in, and lastly three being able to create a new account.
 If a user logs in successfully they enter into their account options which range from logging off, adding a vehicle, and removing a vehicle from their account.